Searching the Internet for Challenging Benchmarks at Scale: Cost Analysis

 \section{Cost Analysis}

+The cost breakdown in \Cref{tab:real_cost} (main paper) details the monetary cost at different scales.
 For data generation, the average prompt length was 146 input tokens, resulting in an average generated source output of 94 tokens.
 Additional grounded search costs amounted to \$35 per 1,000 requests.
 To collect 25 source sentences per topic, the Google Search-grounded Gemini model was prompted to extract relevant sentences from its search snippets, typically requiring an average of three queries per topic.
 For translation, the average prompt and output lengths were 107 and 76 tokens, respectively.
 Quality estimation prompts and outputs averaged 310 and 595 tokens, respectively.